icinganalysis/icinganalysis.github.io/content/NACA-TN-2904.md

 [^1]:
 Brun, Rinaldo J., and Mergler, Harry W.: Impingement of Water Droplets on a Cylinder in an Incompressible Flow Field and Evaluation of Rotating Multicylinder Method for Measurement of Droplet-Size Distribution, Volume-Median Droplet Size, and Liquid-Water Content in Clouds.
 NACA-TN-2904, 1953.
 [^2]:
 Langmuir, Irving, and Blodgett, Katherine B.: A Mathematical Investigation of Water Droplet Trajectories.
 General Electric Co.
 Rep., 1943.
 (Also available as Army Air Forces Tech.
-Rep. No. 5418and as Dept. of Commerce Pub.
+Rep. No. 5418 and as Dept. of Commerce Pub.
 PB No. 27565.)
 [^3]:
 von Glahn, Uwe H., Gelder, Thomas F., and Smyers, William H., Jr.: A Dye-Tracer Technique for Experimentally Obtaining Impingement Characteristics of Arbitrary Bodies and a Method for Determining Droplet Size Distribution.
 NACA-TN-3338, 1955.
 [^4]: